 - What attempt did the business entity make to correct the situation when the facts and the circumstances changed?

-Under this procedure, business entities must request both retroactive classification as corporations and retroactive election as S corporations.
+Business entities must request both retroactive classification as corporations and retroactive election as S corporations under this procedure.
 The business entity must prepare Form 8832, including Part II, and it must also prepare Form 2553, including the reasonable cause statement in section H of Part I and the required representations found in Part IV.